 Change Slide Layout in PowerPoint 2003 and 2002 for Windows

-Change Slide Layout in PowerPoint Online
+Change Slide Layout in PowerPoint for the Web

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.